sensemakersamsterdam/micropython/README.md

 # micropthon
-micropython samples, modules for Sensemakers Amsterdam's projects
+Micropython samples, modules for Sensemakers Amsterdam's projects

+Please visit the WiKi for more information.